GLP-1 Medication Cost Calculator

 This is why the annual output is best interpreted as a planning estimate rather than a claim-by-claim yearly simulation.
 It assumes the monthly pattern you entered repeats in a similar way across the year.

-Using the default values on the form gives a good worked example.
+This GLP-1 example uses the current default values on the form.
 Suppose you are planning around semaglutide at 1 mg per week, using 4 packages per month at a list price of $275 each.
 That produces a monthly list medication cost of $1,100.
 If you still have $900 of deductible remaining, the first $900 of that monthly claim is treated as patient responsibility before post-deductible insurance coverage starts.
 That leaves $200 of the claim eligible for coverage.
 At 60% insurance coverage after deductible, the insurer would pay $120 of that remaining $200, leaving $80 from the post-deductible portion for the patient.

 Before any coupon is applied, the patient medication share in this example is therefore $980: the $900 deductible portion plus the $80 coinsurance portion.
 If a manufacturer savings card reduces the bill by $150 for the month, the medication-only patient responsibility falls to $830.
 Add $60 of ancillary monthly costs for labs or visits, and the calculator returns an estimated total of $890 per month.
 The annualized version of that representative month is $10,680.

 The scenario table helps you see how quickly the number can move.
-If the monthly quantity rises by 50% to reflect a higher-dose month, the list cost rises sharply and so does the patient responsibility.
-Using the same starting assumptions, that type of change can push the monthly total above $1,100.
-On the other hand, if an enhanced savings card covers $350 instead of $150, the total monthly cost in the default example drops substantially.
+If the monthly quantity rises by 50% to reflect a higher-dose month, the list cost rises sharply and the total monthly cost increases to $1,110 under the same deductible, coverage, and savings assumptions.
+On the other hand, if an enhanced savings card covers $350 instead of $150, the total monthly cost in the default example drops to $690.
 The lesson is practical: the biggest cost swings usually come from quantity, deductible status, coverage percentage, and savings eligibility rather than from the medication name alone.

 Scenario Monthly patient cost (USD) Annual patient cost (USD)